 Council has established a 'sister' relationship with two towns on opposite sides of the globe.
 Most people will readily find Mount Morgan, Queensland, on the map but St. Just-in-Penwith, or St. Just for short, may be harder to locate.
 The decision to establish the relationship was based on the similarities between the history and heritage of the two towns and that of Burra.

-Council has agreed to work with the Mount Morgan Shire Council and the Town Council of St. Just to foster, a low-key twinning relationship, concentrating on an exchange of information, liaison between tourist offices, website linkages, communication between the schools, and an occasional item in the respective local newspapers featuring the towns.
+Council has agreed to work with the Mount Morgan Shire and the Town Council of St. Just to foster, a low-key twinning relationship, concentrating on an exchange of information, liaison between tourist offices, and website linkages.

 Any visitors from the Goyder area to either Mount Morgan or St. Just are invited to make themselves known to the local Councils, where they can be assured of a warm welcome and information on the towns' attractions.

-The decline of mining as the predominant industry in the town can be dated from the closure of the Old Company in 1927.
-Various attempts, with varying success, were made to continue the Mine, but it finally ceased operations in 1981 after 99 years.
+The decline of mining as the predominant industry in the town can be dated from the closure of the Old Compant in 1927.
+Various attempts, wtih varying success, were made to continue the Mine, but it finally ceased operations in 1981 after 99 years.

 The parish of St. Just occupies the north west corner of the Lands End Peninsula, the old Hundred of West Penwith, and covers an area of about 7,820 acres and measures about 3km in width and 11km in length.